tsinis/colors_ai/README.md

 ### Tests

-Most of the application is **covered by hundreds of tests**, you can find here: Unit (mainly), Widget, Golden and Integration tests.
+Most of the application is [covered by hundreds of tests](https://app.codecov.io/gh/tsinis/colors_ai), you can find here: Unit (mainly), Widget, Golden and Integration [tests](./test).

 ## Accessibility